-Celebrities are attempting to embrace the nostalgic comeback of the platform.
-On May 17, Emma Chamberlain uploaded a YouTube video titled "HAVING MY BIRTHDAY PARTY ON OMEGLE," and the caption read simply, "regret."
+Celebrities and influencers are attempting to embrace the nostalgic comeback of the platform.
+In July, The New York Times reported that Omegle videos on TikTok had become a genre unto themselves.
+In May, Emma Chamberlain uploaded a YouTube video titled "HAVING MY BIRTHDAY PARTY ON OMEGLE," and the caption read simply, "regret."
 In it, she attempts to celebrate her birthday by decorating cupcakes while enticing strangers to wish her a happy birthday.
 She chats with girls her age, who are starstruck and thrilled to send her birthday wishes.
 She talks to some teen boys who give her advice on which frosting to decorate which cupcake with.

 After editing out all of the obscene content, the video appears almost wholesome.
 Maybe Omegle has changed, you might wonder as you watch the video.
 And then Chamberlain closes her laptop and says, "To be honest, it was really traumatizing, I saw a lot of things I didn't want to see.
 I thought I was going to be on there for longer, but I literally saw so many ~hot dogs~."
 (Omegle's homepage contains a disclaimer saying that users "may be denied access to Omegle for inappropriate behavior, or for any other reason" and stresses that while the chat is moderated, "moderation is not perfect.
 You may still encounter people who misbehave.
 They are solely responsible for their own behavior.")

 Leah, 28, had not been on Omegle since her early twenties, and never imagined she'd see value in it again.
-And although she notes that the meat sticks are aplenty, she's had a few "fun" goes at making small talk with strangers.
+And though she notes that there are still meat sticks aplenty on the platform, she's had a few "fun" goes at making small talk with strangers.
 "It's a similar thrill to going out to a bar.
 You have no idea who you are going to meet, what you might talk about — honestly I'm lonely and wanted to feel that the butterflies that come with talking to a stranger," she tells Bustle.
-Though Leah says she's enjoying interacting with new people, she says she doesn't plan on using it once she can go out again.
+While Leah says she's enjoying interacting with new people, she says she doesn't plan on using it once she can go out again.
 "It's kind of scary and exciting and, yeah, also disgusting — so, I don't know about using this site when things go back to normal."